Two Decades of Lyme Disease: What’s Next?

 What to Do If You Develop a Lyme Disease Rash

-The Basics: What Is Lyme Disease?
+Basics: What Is Lyme Disease?

-It’s an illness triggered by the bacterium Borrelia burgdorferi and spreads to people through bites from infected black-legged insects, often called deer types.
+It’s an illness triggered by bacterium Borrelia burgdorferi and spreads to people through bites from infected black-legged insects, often called deer types.
 It tends to show up most in the northeastern, north-central, and some Pacific regions of the U.S., though cases have popped up nationwide.

 Typical early symptoms include: